Tuesday, July 02, 2024

 Would they come to breed with us to make a human/alien hybrid?

 Unlikely.
 You'd have better luck crossing a human with a rhododendron.
-At least those two have more genes in common that you would with an alien.
+At least those two have more genes in common than you would with an alien.

 This is what makes it equally unlikely they want us or our livestock for food.
 We'd probably taste pretty nasty.